marwahaha/ngxs-showcase/README.md

 (ABANDONNED) See the branch [ngxs2](https://github.com/McKratt/ngxs-showcase/tree/ngxs2) to see the showcase with Angular 5 and the version 2 of NGXS.

-See the branch [ngxs3](https://github.com/McKratt/ngxs-showcase/tree/ngxs3) to see the showcase with Angular 6 and the version 3 of NGXS.
+Currently the showcase is in Angular 7 and NGXS 3.

 ## Use Case